New releases

 It’s about connecting the dots between a customer’s various touchpoints (across devices, browsers, email addresses, and phone numbers) to create a unified view of who they are and how they interact with your brand.

-When identity resolution works, you know that the person who just abandoned a winter coat in their cart on their phone is the same person who was browsing from their laptop last night.
+When identity resolution works, you know that the person who just abandoned their cart on their phone is the same person who was browsing from their laptop last night.
 So you can trigger the right message at the right time, personalize their experience, and avoid redundant communication.

 Identity resolution used to be simpler.
 Traditional email service providers could rely on long-lasting cookies and stable email addresses to track customers.
 But in a privacy-first, multi-device reality, the service providers that have powered email marketing for the last decade aren't keeping up.